Tree Cabling & Bracing in Battle Creek, MI

 Tree Bracing for Structural Reinforcement

-Tree bracing uses rigid rods installed through weak or split trunks to provide internal structural support.
-This method is often used when trees have already developed cracks or multiple stems with poor attachment.
+Tree bracing uses threaded steel brace rods drilled completely through weak or split trunks near the point of the defect, then secured with washers and nuts on each end to pull the stems into stable contact and resist further separation.
+This method is often used when trees have already developed cracks or multiple stems with included bark and poor attachment.

 Preventative Tree Support and Risk Reduction

 Tree cabling and bracing are not just reactive, they are preventative solutions.
-Trees with early signs of structural weakness can be reinforced before failure occurs, reducing the likelihood of emergency removal or costly property damage.
+Trees with early signs of structural weakness, previous storm damage, or asymmetric canopy loading can be reinforced before failure occurs, reducing the likelihood of emergency removal or costly property damage.

-Preventative support also extends tree lifespan, preserves mature landscapes, and maintains property value, making it a cost-effective alternative to removal.
+Preventative support also extends tree lifespan, preserves mature landscapes, and maintains property value.

 Choosing and Maintaining Tree Support Systems